jnels13/Screening-Childrens-Writing-Level-With-NLP/README.md

 # Applying Machine Learning to Assess Student Writing Level

-This model is a proof-of-concept deep-learning model to assess student writing level based upon a corpus of previously categorized texts.
+This model is a proof-of-concept machine-learning model to assess student writing level based upon a corpus of previously categorized texts.
 Given the size of the available corpus and that some texts had been attributed to multiple grades, texts were grouped into the following grade-level categories: early elementary (k-2), middle-elementary (3-4), middle school (5-8) and high school (9-12).

 The model is not a "grammar checker" or equivalent, and it is subject-matter agnostic.
 It exclusively classifies a given text based upon a corpus of previously graded materials.